 Flatpak Wayland Setup

-For Flatpak on Wayland, CrossMacro supports two modes:
+For Flatpak on Wayland, CrossMacro supports a hybrid startup path:

 If required permissions are missing, app startup shows Wayland Setup Required and can run Quick Setup automatically.

-Quick Setup uses flatpak-spawn --host pkexec and applies session ACLs on host:
+Quick Setup enables the direct device mode fallback by using flatpak-spawn --host pkexec to apply session ACLs on the host:

 rw access to /dev/uinput (or /dev/input/uinput if present)